yiisoft/yii-middleware/README.md

 ### `SubFolder`

-Supports routing when `webroot` is not the same folder as public.
-By default, detects `webroot` from server params.
+Supports routing when the entry point of the application isn't directly at the webroot.
+By default, it determines webroot based on server parameters.

-> Info: This middleware should be placed before `Route` middleware.
+> Info: You should place this middleware before `Route` middleware in the middleware list.

 If you want the application to run on the specified path, use the prefix instead: